 The exchange rate may change between the time you told us you wanted to buy or sell cryptocurrency and the time we actually buy or sell it on your behalf.
-This means that if you ask us to buy cryptocurrency, you may receive more or less cryptocurrency than you expected, and if you ask us to sell cryptocurrency, you may receive more or less e-money than you expected.
+This means that if you ask us to buy cryptocurrency, you may receive a little more or less cryptocurrency than what you had expected and if you ask us to sell cryptocurrency, you may receive more or less e-money than you expected.

 Cryptocurrency carries significant risks.
 You should carefully consider whether it is appropriate for you to buy cryptocurrency.

 the value of cryptocurrency can fall (and is more likely to do so than normal money is).
 This could happen if, for example: